 For additional questions, please visit our Contact Us page.

 If you are interested in submitting an application, we request you do the following:

 Include with your application the following documents:

-- Copies of 2019 payroll tax reports filed with the IRS for entire year of 2019 and first quarter of 2020
+- Copies of 2019 payroll tax reports filed with the IRS for entire year of 2019, or for the last three quarters of 2019 and first quarter of 2020

 - Copies of 1st Quarter 2020 payroll report, or through February 2020, if not yet available